2016 Summer Olympics

 The 2016 Summer Olympics (Jogos Olímpicos de Verão de 2016), (Note: The Brazilian Portuguese pronunciation is /pt/, in Brazil's standard pronunciation.) officially the Games of the XXXI Olympiad (Jogos da XXXI Olimpíada) and officially branded as Rio 2016, were an international multi-sport event held from 5 to 21 August 2016 in Rio de Janeiro, Brazil, with preliminary events in some sports beginning on 3 August.
 Rio de Janeiro was announced as the host city at the 121st IOC Session in Copenhagen, Denmark, on 2 October 2009.

 11,238 athletes from 207 nations took part in the 2016 Games, including first-time entrants Kosovo, South Sudan, and the Refugee Olympic Team.
 With 306 sets of medals, the Games featured 28 Olympic sports, including rugby sevens and golf, which were added to the Olympic program in 2009.
 These sporting events took place at 33 venues in the host city and at five separate venues in the Brazilian cities of São Paulo, Belo Horizonte, Salvador, Brasília, and Manaus.

 These were the first Olympic Games to be held in South America, as well as the first to be held in a Portuguese-speaking country, the first summer edition to be held entirely in the host country's winter season, the first since 1968 to be held in Latin America, and the first since 2000 to be held in the Southern Hemisphere.
 These were also the first Summer Olympics to take place under the International Olympic Committee (IOC) presidency of Thomas Bach.
+The games were opened by acting president of Brazil (and later president), Michel Temer and closed by Bach.

 The United States topped the medal table, winning the most gold medals (46) and the highest number of medals overall (121); the U.S. team also won its 1,000th Summer Olympic gold medal.
-Great Britain finished second and became the first country to increase its tally of medals in the Summer Olympiad immediately after being the host nation.
+Great Britain finished second and the only country to increase its tally of medals in the Summer Olympiad immediately after being the host nation.
 China finished third.
 Host nation Brazil won seven gold medals and 19 total medals, its best result at any Olympics, finishing in thirteenth place.
 Bahrain, Fiji, Ivory Coast, Jordan, Kosovo, Puerto Rico, Singapore, Tajikistan, and Vietnam all won their first gold medals, as did the group of Independent Olympic Athletes (from Kuwait).